 “For nearly all of the children in our shelter, this is their first time in school,” the charity spokeswomen said.
 “We try to get them to a level that is comparable to their age as best as we can.
 If the children are older, we aim for them to have basic skills so that they can do an apprenticeship upon reintegration.”

 During the children’s time at the shelter, Challenging Heights works with the parents of enslaved children to ensure other siblings are also enrolled in school.
 The charity supports parents in securing sustainable sources of income through the charity’s co-operatives such as fish smoking.
-Soon the charity plans to add cold store, horticulture and farming training and soap making to the list.
+Soon the charity plans to add a cold store, horticulture and farming training and soap making to the list.

 But their work does not end there.
 The charity formed community child protection committees comprising prominent community members and students that act as watchdogs for trafficking and violations of children’s rights.
 Community sensitisation programmes and advocacy campaigns have also been launched to raise awareness.
 A recent one involved talking to taxi and van drivers about trafficking.
 Other activities involve lobbying government and staging conferences for students, educating them on their rights and giving them a platform to voice their concerns.